AlexandreBidon/tp5-ensai/README.md

 To run the API you have to run the file `__main__.py` at the root.
 You will have the address of the local server.

+You can use the file `info.log` to debug.

 ## How to use

 ### Search by id